open-wc/api-viewer-element/docs/docs/guide/using-demo.md

 ## Importing

-In order to enable live demos, import the components documented in the manifest.
+In order to use live demo, import the components documented in the manifest.
 The demo component uses [`customElements.whenDefined()`](https://developer.mozilla.org/en-US/docs/Web/API/CustomElementRegistry/whenDefined), which returns a Promise, so importing the components lazily also works.

 ```html